What's on this weekend in Newcastle and the Hunter Region

 Handmade in the Hunter Markets 9am to 2pm, 5 Halls Road, Pokolbin.

-Maitland Repertory Theatre presents Grand Horizons by Bess Wohl 8pm, Maitland Repertory Theatre.
-Also on Sunday at 2pm.

-Catch Me If You Can - The Musical 1pm and 7pm, The Playhouse, Newcastle.
-Presented by What Theatre Company.

-YPT Presents: Disney's Newsies JR 2pm and 6pm, Young People's Theatre, Lindsay Street, Hamilton.
-Also on Sunday, 1pm and 5pm.
+YPT Presents: Disney's Newsies JR 2pm and 6pm, Young People's Theatre, Hamilton.

 Newcastle City Farmers Markets 7am to 1pm, Newcastle Showground.

+Boycott, with Fist, Butterknife, DVNTS, Saturday, 8pm, King Street Warehouse, Newcastle West.

-Dave Graney, Clare Moore Sunday, 6pm, The Stag & Hunter Hotel, Mayfield.
+Nathan Beretta, with Dan Hopkins & The Generous Few, Saturday, 8pm, Stag & Hunter Hotel, Mayfield.

-Maitland Autumn Art Exhibition is being held on May 3 to 5 at St James Anglican Church Hall, 19 Tank Street, Morpeth.

 Back to Back Galleries Scintilla, by Nicki McCann, Theodosius Ng, Rosie Turner, Eddie Lou, Bridgette Beyer.